Posted under Blog by Mike Davey - Content Marketing Specialist

 Successfully transitioning to the cloud requires that you know exactly what you want to achieve.
 As author Bill Copeland put it, “The trouble with not having a goal is that you can spend your life running up and down the field and never score.”

 Be as specific and as concrete as possible when you’re setting out your goals.
-Avoid open-ended goal statements like “it will save money” or “work orders will be updated faster.”
+Avoid open-ended goal statements like “it will save money on preventative maintenance” or “work orders will be updated faster.”
 Drill down and determine a low end and a high end for how much money will be saved over what period.
-Attempt to quantify exactly how much faster those work orders will be updated, or exactly how it will improve the .
+Attempt to quantify exactly how much faster those will be updated, or exactly how it will improve the .

 The best way to determine the right goals is to use a formal discovery process that illuminates what will change when you move to the cloud.
 There are many questions you must ask before you can truly know what your goals are.